civboot/fngi/notes/interfaces.md

 you want to generate a function for multiple types then it should be possible to create a set of INSTANT functions (macros) to help you with that; but as a library, not as part of the core language.
-IMO creating bloat with something like code generation should cost at least a single line of source code.
+IMO creating bloat with something like code generation should be explicit, not implicit in using a new concrete type with a function.

 ## How it would look in fngi